kumarpiyushraj/Deep-MARL-Elevator-QRDQN-PyTorch/README.md

 <br/>

-**Problem:** v10.2 actor loss was still at 0.498 and falling at ep 2500.
-Best policy was still emerging.
+**Problem:** v10.2 actor loss was still at 0.498 and falling at ep 3000.
+The best policy was still emerging.

 **Fix:** 500 additional episodes at `LR = 2e-5`.
 Gives the jointly-efficient behaviour at ep 2200–2400 time to consolidate.